nialov/fracture-analysis-kit-2d/docs_src/source/installation.rst

     * Press Windows key to open start menu
     * Type: *OSGeo4WShell*
     * The executable should show up, just start it up.

+      * However, if you believe you have other tools connected that might have their own OSGeo4WShell associated with them, you might consider checking the location associated with the windows shortcut (Right click shortcut -> *Open file location* -> Right click the next shortcut -> *Open file location*).
+The location should either be in OSGeo4W64 or QGIS directories.

   * The *OSGeo4WShell* can also be located by finding your QGIS installations.
 There it is named *OSGeo4W.bat*: